arockenberger/thankyou/README.md

 Click on the link (https://arockenberger.github.io/thankyou/), and you will land on a website.
 Here, click on the big red button "Thank You!", sit back and feel good about yourself!

-*Tested with ChromeBrowser Version 78.0.3904.108 on a MacBookAir with macOS Mojave 10.14.6.
-Fonts don't render correctly and quotes are not centered on sticky note image when using a smartphone.*
+*Tested with ChromeBrowser Version 78.0.3904.108 on a MacBookAir with macOS Mojave 10.14.6.'
+*With iPhone 8s (using Chrome or Safari) and Windows10 PC (using Opera, Chrome, Edge, or Firefox) fonts don't render correctly and quotes are not centered on sticky note image.*

 ## About